farnetto/httpd/README.md

 # A simple HTTP server

-Should be built with maven.
+Please build with maven.

 There are both Java JUnit and python scripts for testing.
-The python scripts are under `src/test/python` and require that the server (httpd.Server) be running on localhost and listening on port 80.

-To build and run with tests execute the following on the command line in the root project directory `httpd`:
+To build with tests and start the server execute the following on the command line in the project root directory `httpd`:

 ```
-mvn clean install
+mvn package
 cd target
 java -jar httpd-0.0.1-SNAPSHOT.jar
 ```

+The python test scripts are under `src/test/python` and require that the server (httpd.Server) be running on localhost and listening on port 80.

-To run the python tests execute the following in another window from the root directory `httpd`:
+To run the python tests execute the following in another window from the project root directory `httpd`:

 ```
 cd src/test/python
 python keep-alive.py
 python etag-test.py
 ```

+## Design considerations:

+TODO Response represented as a class parallel to Request class.